ganap/swasth-clinicans-helpApp/src/pages/topics/working-with-mental-status-exam.md

 ## Deleting a Mental Status Exam

 1. Navigate to Notes & Billing in Client's Profile.
-2. Click on the delete Mental Status Exam option on the left side
+2. Click on the delete Mental Status Exam option on the left navigation bar.

 ![](/img/mse_2.png)